Cactoidal/Treasure-Seeker/godot/README.md

 What _did_ work was using the "decrypt" function on the subtractor, then subtracting, but this is less than desirable because the use of "decrypt" is discouraged except in very specific cases.

 However, time is limited, so if I can, I'll revisit the code later to try and remove the decrypts.
-For now, everything seems to be working - the player can join a game, set traps, mine a space to increase their score, and end the game, earning points.
+For now, everything seems to be working - the player can join a game, set traps, mine a space to increase their score, and end the game, earning points if they win.
 I'll create a nicer UI tomorrow.